flipt-io/flipt/examples/audit/webhook/README.md

 # Audit Events to Webhook Example

 This example shows how you can run Flipt with audit event logging enabled to POST to a webhook using the `webhook` audit sink.
-It also configures filtering of audit events to only send `create` and `update` events for `flags` instead of the default of all events for all types.
+It also configures filtering of audit events to only send `created` and `updated` events for `flag` instead of the default of all events for all types.

 This works by setting the three environment variables `FLIPT_AUDIT_SINKS_WEBHOOK_ENABLED`, `FLIPT_AUDIT_EVENT_SINKS_WEBHOOK_URL`, and `FLIPT_AUDIT_EVENTS`: